-Liverpool John Moores University 2; L.M.Newson@ljmu.ac.uk
+Liverpool John Moores University L.M.Newson@ljmu.ac.uk

-Edge Hill University 3; Abayomij@edgehill.ac.uk
+University of Liverpool aweeks@liverpool.ac.uk

 * Correspondence: Charnlem@edgehill.ac.uk;

-Abstract: A single paragraph of about 200 words maximum.
-For research articles, abstracts should give a pertinent overview of the work.
-We strongly encourage authors to use the following style of structured abstracts, but without headings: (1) Background: Place the question addressed in a broad context and highlight the purpose of the study; (2) Methods: briefly describe the main methods or treatments applied; (Hawkins et al.) Results: summarize the article's main findings; (ACOG) Conclusions: indicate the main conclusions or interpretations.
-The abstract should be an objective representation of the article and it must not contain results that are not presented and substantiated in the main text and should not exaggerate the main conclusions.
+Abstract: Good maternal nutrition is key to optimal maternal and fetal health.
+A poor quality diet is often associated with obesity, and the prevalence and severity of maternal obesity has increased significantly in recent years.
+This study observed dietary intakes in pregnantt women living with obesity, assessing the quality of their diet.
+140 Women with a singleton pregnancy, aged >18 years and BMI ≥35kg/m2 were recruited from antenatal clinics, weighed and completed food diaries at 16, 28 and 36 weeks’ gestation.
+Clinical data were recorded directly from the women's medical records.
+Nutrient intake was determined using ‘MicrodietTM’, then compared to Dietary Reference Values (DRVs).
+Energy intakes were comparable with DRVs, but intakes of sugar and saturated fatty acids were significantly higher.
+Intake of fibre and several key micronutrients (iron, iodine, folate and vitamin D) were significantly low.
+Several adverse obstetric outcomes were higher than the general obstetric population.
+Women with obesity, often considered ‘over nourished’, may have diets deficient in essential micronutrients, often associated with poor obstetric outcomes.
+To address the intergenerational transmission of poor health via poor diets, warrants a multi-disciplinary approach focusing away from 'dieting' onto positive messages, emphasising key nutrients required for good maternal and fetal health.

-Keywords: keyword 1; keyword 2; keyword 3 (List three to ten pertinent keywords specific to the article yet reasonably common within the subject discipline.)
+Keywords: pregnancy; obesity; nutrition; diet; BMI; malnutrition; micronutrients; macronutrients; clinical outcomes

 1. Introduction

 In England the majority of adults are overweight or obese (63%, NHS Digital, 2020), and within the pregnant population less than half are recorded as having a health weight, with over a fifth of pregnant women living with obesity [1].
 The World Health Organization [2] define the degree of overweight or obesity in adults using the following classifications: Healthy weight – Body Mass Index (BMI) 18.5 kg/m2 to 24.9 kg/m2; Overweight – BMI 25 kg/m2 to 29.9 kg/m2; Obesity Class I – BMI 30 kg/m2 to 34.9 kg/m2; Obesity class II – BMI 35 kg/m2 to 39.9 kg/m2 and Obesity class III – BMI 40 kg/m2 or more [2] these classifications are also applied to clinical guidelines in England and Wales [3].
 The Centre for Maternal and Child Enquiries (CMACE) and Royal College of Obstetricians and Gynaecologists jointly states that overweight and obesity during pregnancy significantly influence maternal mortality, with 49% of deaths occurring in women who are overweight (BMI ≥25kg/m2), and 27% of deaths occur in women living with obesity (BMI≥30kg/m2) [4].
-Obesity is often associated with a poor quality diet.
+Obesity is often associated with poor quality diet.
 The World Health Organisation [5] acknowledges that good nutrition during early life is the most important factor in tackling both the double burden of disease and health inequalities worldwide.
 They assert that poor nutrition during early life, including pregnancy, can have detrimental, short-term and long-lasting effects.
 Maternal nutritional intake is an important determinant of Gestational Weight Gain (GWG), which influence maternal and child health outcomes.